stroiman/resync/README.md

      optional callback to be called with any exceptions caught during execution.
  * `from_js` Helps creating an `Async.t` from an async javascript function.
 See exmaple later
+ * `once` Takes something that resolves asynchronously, and allow it to be called multiple times, each time yielding the same result.
+A database connection pool factory is a good candidate.

 Be aware that this library does not evaluate any values in advance.
 Nothing is evaluated until you call the `run` function.